 CLEAR UP YOUR

-The main vulnerable groups are those aged over 60, with high blood pressure, diabetes, cardiovascular illnesses, chronic pulmonary disorders, cancer, immune deficiencies and pregnancy under the precautionary principle.
+The main vulnerable groups are the over-60s and people diagnosed with high blood pressure, diabetes, cardiovascular illnesses, chronic lung disorders, cancer, immune deficiencies and pregnant women (under the precautionary principle).

-There is no specific treatment, but use is being made of some antivirals that have shown a certain effectiveness in recent studies.
-There are, however, many treatments to control the symptoms, for which reason healthcare improves the prognosis.
-As it is a viral infection, antibiotics should not be used as a means of prevention or treatment.
+No specific treatment exists, but in the cases mentioned use is being made of some antivirals and other medication that have shown a certain effectiveness according to some studies.
+There are, however, many therapeutic options to control the symptoms, so healthcare improves the prognosis.
+As it is an infection caused by a virus, antibiotics are NOT to be used as a means of prevention or treatment.
 However, patients with COVID-19 may possibly be given antibiotics on medical instructions because they might suffer coinfections caused by bacteria.

 Generic individual protective measures against respiratory illnesses include: